-- The home-based child care service was established to help provide access to quality child care for children from birth to twelve (12) years, living in West Nipissing and Sudbury East.
-The Corporation is responsible for linking parents with approved providers who will offer exceptional care to their child or children, and for the careful selection of child care providers who play an essential part in the quality of service we offer. - The home-based child care service selects and trains providers carefully since they play an essential part in our quality of service.
-Providers must participate in an information session and a minimum of four (4) workshops a year.
-The service is issued a yearly license by the Ministry of Education.
-The Ministry requires the agency to ensure that providers follow regulations regarding adult/child ratio, security, and nutrition as set out in the CCEYA 2014 and Private Home Day Care Regulations.
-At least once every two months, the Home Visitor meets with the providers in their home-based child care program to offer support, suggestions and help with programming. - The providers must offer a safe, healthy, and stimulating environment for the child.
-Daily programming is essential, to enhance or develop the child's autonomy, as well as his or her physical, social, academic, and communication skills.
-All meals and snacks must be planned in accordance with the Canada Food Guide.
-All children must be disciplined respectfully and with affection.
-Corporal punishment is not permitted. - The home-based child care ratio is no more than six (6) children at one time in a provider's home.
+- linking parents with approved providers who will offer exceptional care to their child or children, and - for the careful selection of child care providers who play an essential part in the quality of service we offer.

+The home-based child care service selects and trains providers carefully since they play an essential part in our quality of service.

+- Providers must participate in an information session and a minimum of four (4) workshops a year.
+The service is issued a yearly license by the Ministry of Education. - The Ministry requires the agency to ensure that providers follow regulations regarding adult/child ratio, security, and nutrition as set out in the CCEYA 2014 and Private Home Day Care Regulations. - At least once every two months, the Home Visitor meets with the providers in their homebased child care program to offer support, suggestions and help with programming. - The providers must offer a safe, healthy, and stimulating environment for the child.
+Daily programming is essential, to enhance or develop the child's autonomy, as well as his or her physical, social, academic, and communication skills. - All meals and snacks must be planned in accordance with the Canada Food Guide.
+All children must be disciplined respectfully and with affection. - Corporal punishment is not permitted.

+The home-based child care ratio is no more than six (6) children at one time in a provider's home.
 This includes the provider's own child(ren) under the age of four (4).
-This ensures that all children receive individual attention. - In a licensed service, parents and the home-based child care service providers become partners in the child's development.
-Good communication is essential to ensure security, and collaboration is essential to the child's development. - If a provider, volunteer, or student contravenes the program statement, additional support and training will be provided to ensure the individual's full understanding of the requirements.
+This ensures that all children receive individual attention.

+In a licensed service, parents and the home-based child care service providers become partners in the child's development.
+Good communication is essential to ensure security, and collaboration is essential to the child's development.

+If a provider, volunteer, or student contravenes the program statement, additional support and training will be provided to ensure the individual's full understanding of the requirements.